vojtaholik/gatsby-theme-simplecast/gatsby-theme-simplecast/README.md

 ## Using markdown to provide episode details
-- `id` has to match episode id to show up.
+- `frontmatter.id` has to match episode id to show up.

 `content/episodes/1/index.md`:
 ```js